-Plavix, also known by its generic name clopidogrel, is an antiplatelet medication commonly prescribed to prevent blood clots.
-It works by inhibiting platelets from clumping together, which can potentially result in heart attacks and strokes.Β
+Plavix, also known by its generic name clopidogrel, is an antiplatelet medication commonly prescribed to help manage the risk of blood clots.
+It works by inhibiting platelets from clumping together, which can potentially contribute to heart attacks and strokes.

 [signup]